 Zelen is a chain of Green Bio Shop & there are a number of them throughout the city.
 I think there’s about seven shops in total.

 This one photographed is next door to the Art of Living Centre (Georgi S. Rakovsky) and opposite from the Green Deli Cafe.
 It sells a lot of vegan food and ingredients.

 A huge range of floor to ceiling shelves filled with organic vegetarian food that you can purchase to take away or eat in.
 On offer are smoothies, cakes and sushi.
 I also love the range of body care products they have here.

 Found in the Ring Mall near Ikea, Green Life sells a range of vegan foods, powders, flours and health care products.

+So, where will you eat in Sofia?
 Add The Ultimate Vegan Guide to Sofia to your Pinterest board